 3. Research a hair care routine and begin to implement.

 As you transition, your hair care products should, too.
 While you’re still not ready for your first wash-and-go hairstyle, this doesn’t mean you shouldn’t start practicing a new hair care routine.

-I know, the anticipation is killing you as it’s so exciting, but take it easy.
-My first attempt at a wash-and-go on transitioning hair ended up in tangles.
-Learn from my mistake!
-You’re not at this stage yet, so once you’re finish washing, you can’t go as yet.
+We know, the anticipation is killing you as it’s so exciting, Attempting a wash-and-go on transitioning hair too early will end up in tangles.
+You’re not at this stage yet, so once you’re finished washing, you can’t go as yet.

 Wash hair in sections to avoid tangling.
 Start utilizing wide-toothed brushes and combs to detangle and style.
 Introduce moisturizing products into your routine and begin to test out different oils as they will become your staple for sealing in moisture into your hair.

 4. Try new hairstyles.

 For the first few months, you can probably get away with your regular hairstyling routine.
 After that, things take a complete turn.
 Why?
 The two textures (curly roots vs. relaxed ends) make your hair difficult to style.
 Try protective and low maintenance hairstyles like twists, braids, and buns.
 If you choose to wear braids and twist (or weaves) long-term during your transition, keep your scalp well conditioned by moisturizing with an oil like coconut oil.

 And if you just covet straight long hair, always use a heat protectant when flat ironing, or look into a Brazilian straightening treatment.
 Many transitioners decide to go this route and find it easier for handling the difficult transitioning stages.

 5. Wash less and focus on conditioning and deep-conditioning.